Mike Baird: Lockout laws

 Baird had publicly advocated for the tough Sydney lockout laws and on 9 February 2016 posted a Facebook response to an article published by Matt Barrie condemning the Premier's actions.
 Baird's response gained international attention after the post received over 10,000 likes - along with more than 10,000 comments that were mostly critical of the Premier's stance on the laws.
-Baird's reputation as a "darling of social media" was tarnished as the hashtag #casinomike became the number one trending topic nationwide on Twitter in reference to lockout laws not applying to Star City Casino, as it is located outside the entertainment and cbd precincts where the laws apply.
+Baird's reputation as a "darling of social media" was tarnished as the hashtag #casinomike became the number one trending topic nationwide on Twitter in reference to lockout laws not applying to Star City Casino, as it is located outside the entertainment and CBD precincts where the laws apply.
 A protest was organised in response to Baird's comments by community group Keep Sydney Open on 21 February 2016, with over 15,000 people marching in Sydney's CBD and calling on the Baird government to abolish the lockout laws.

+Council mergers

+In December 2015, the Baird government announced a plan to cut the number of councils in New South Wales from 152 to 112, including the number of Sydney councils from 43 to 25 and the number of regional councils from 109 to 87.
+This resulted in a delay of local government elections from September 2016 to March 2017.
+On 12 May 2016, 19 council mergers took place.

+Greyhound ban

+In May 2015, in response to a Four Corners exposé on the industry, Baird announced an inquiry into the greyhound racing industry.
+In July 2016, he announced the government's intention to ban the use of greyhound dogs for racing purposes.
+This decision was reversed in October 2016.

 Resignation

 On 19 January 2017, Baird announced he was retiring from politics, with his resignation to be effective after a leadership spill the following week.
 He said, "I have made clear from the beginning that I was in politics to make a difference, and then move on.
 After 10 years in public life, this moment for me has arrived."
-Following his decision to resign, Baird was criticised for his failure to listen on key issues such as protests against the WestConnex, lockout laws and local government amalgamations.
+Following his decision to resign, he was criticised for his failure to listen on key issues such as protests against the WestConnex, lockout laws and local government amalgamations.
 Baird also reversed an earlier decision to ban greyhound racing in the face of significant community pressure, especially from the Nationals.

-On 23 January 2017, Baird formally resigned as both premier and member for Manly, and Gladys Berejiklian was sworn in as New South Wales' 45th premier.
+On 23 January 2017, he formally resigned as both premier and member for Manly, and Gladys Berejiklian was sworn in as New South Wales' 45th premier.